mircealungu/mircea/hikes/grand-canyon.md

 ![](attachments/on-sk-trail.jpg)
-Inside of the canyon the feeling is different than from outside: now the huge expansion is not so visible anymore, the view is obstructed by adjacent walls.
-Still majestic.
+Inside of the canyon the huge expanse is not always evident, the view being sometimes obstructed by adjacent walls.

 ![](attachments/sk-trail-2.jpg)
-View is spectacular.
+View is still majestic.
 And we are lucky that it's a cloudy October day.
 I've heard people who suffered from heat really badly.
 Not our case.